 There are also many attachments skid steer loaders can use to do everything from pushing to lifting.

 Are you working on clearing a wooded area?
 Do you have some wood you need to clean out?
 Try a skidder.
 There are types, cable, and grapple.
 Cable skidders use a cable to drag the cut trees out while grapple skidder uses a claw-like device to grab the trees.

 This type of equipment can lift things up with ease.
 It comes with many attachments that can make any lifting job easier than ever.
-Some of the attachments telehandlers can have are: pallet forks, buckets, and lifting jibs.
+Some of the attachments telehandlers can have are pallet forks, buckets, and lifting jibs.

 These can scrape surfaces and collect what it scrapes.
 The scrapper’s sharp edge makes collecting scraper waste a snap.
-As the soil is scrapped up it move onto a conveyor belt brings the material to a hopper or bowl.
+As the soil is scrapped up it moves onto a conveyor belt brings the material to a hopper or bowl.